+- a.
 Documentation of a disability should be submitted to D&A for review.
-Documentation guidelines are here https://community.utexas.edu/disability/documentation-guidelines/.
-Accommodations are determined on a case-by-case basis through an interactive

-- process with D&A staff during the intake appointment.
-More information about the intake appointment can be found here https://community.utexas.edu/disability/intake/.
+Documentation guidelines are online.
+Accommodations are determined on a case-by-case basis through an interactive process with D&A staff during the intake appointment.
+More information about the intake appointment can be found online.
 Accommodations cannot interfere with essential program requirements and are contingent upon specific learning objectives and essential requirements of the course. - b.
-Submitted requests for accommodation letters are processed within 3-5 business days.
+Submitted requests for accommodation letters are processed within three to five business days.
 Students and staff from Dell Medical School's Office of Student Affairs are notified via email that an accommodation letter has been processed and is available in the D&A Online Portals. - Questions and concerns about how accommodations are implemented within the Dell Medical School should be directed to the student's assigned AC.